 - Inunun /in-un-un/ Noun.
 Bisaya, others.
 Inunun, Inun-unan, or Paksiw na Isda is an age-old recipe with at least two basic elements: vinegar and fish.

 - Itlog Maalat /et-log ma-a-lat/ Noun.
 Bisaya, Ilokano, Tagalog, others.
 See also salted egg.
+Salted duck eggs preserved in brine and typically colored red to signify it has been salted.

 Filipino food that starts with J

 - Junay or Junai /hu-nay/ Noun.
 Bisaya, Ilokano, Tagalog, others.
+A Tausug dish wrapped in banana leaves with burnt coconut meat and various spices.

 Filipino food that starts with K